Bandslam: Filming

 Principal photography began on February 9, 2008, in Austin, Texas.
 Although the film is set in New Jersey, Graff felt strongly that it was important to shoot in a place with a wide array of great live music to choose from.
-"I'm a big believer in local scenes," he says.
-"I think it's the lifeblood of music.
-Austin is renowned as a music town, and rightly so.
-They have a ton of really great bands just trying to get their music out there.
-So, it's great we had an opportunity to use several unsigned local Texas bands."
-In an interview with Los Angeles Times, director Todd Graff admitted there were cultural incongruities underlying the film.
-"I know, it's demented.
-Every once in a while on set I would think to myself, 'I can't believe we got away with this'.
-I always thought if it only sent one kid to listen to a Velvet Underground record, it would be worth it to me."
-All of the vocals were filmed live by each of the singing cast members, as mentioned by director Graff.

-One of the requirements for the film was that all actors had to be able to provide their own vocals.
 Because Aly Michalka was on tour with her sister AJ Michalka and Miley Cyrus, she did not arrive in Austin until midway through rehearsals.
 Conveniently, the tour's last stop was in Austin, where rehearsal and filming for the movie took place.
 All of the instruments and singing in the movie were recorded by the actors, with the exception of the guitar parts of Vanessa Hudgens and Scott Porter, as well as Lisa Chung's piano parts.
 Although Hudgens and Porter learned how to play their songs, they were dubbed by guitarists Jason Mozersky and JW Wright.

-Music Supervisor's Lindsay Fellows and Linda Cohen sourced and cleared all music.
+Music supervisors Lindsay Fellows and Linda Cohen sourced and cleared all music.
 Adam Lazus produced all on camera song performances at a local studio in Austin.

 Release

-Bandslam held its world premiere in Westwood, California on August 6, 2009.
+Bandslam held its world premiere in Westwood, California, on August 6, 2009.
 The film was first theatrically released on August 12, 2009, in the United Kingdom, Ireland, and France.
-It was released on August 13, 2009, in Australia and on August 14 in the United States and Canada.
+It was released on August 13, 2009, in Australia, and on August 14 in the United States and Canada.
 The film was originally intended to be released on April 10, 2009.
 However, it was pushed back to July 31, 2009, which was the original release date once production started.
 It was finally moved to its eventual release date of August 14, 2009.
-The film was titled as "High School Band" in Brazil, The film was previously titled Will during production,.
+The film was previously titled Will during production.
 However, it was renamed to Rock On, ultimately ending up being called Bandslam.
 The film was rated PG in the US for some thematic elements and mild language.
-In the Philippines, it is rated GP.
+In the Philippines, it was rated PG.